mbakhoff/crypto-template/readme.md

 ## Encryption

-Often it's also useful to encrypt data, i.e. make it unreadable to anyone who doesn't have the right key.
+Sometimes it's useful to encrypt data, i.e. make it unreadable to anyone who doesn't have the right key.
 Encryption can be used for both transferring data or for long term storage on the disk.

 A good encryption algorithm has the following properties: